biurad/php-di/README.md

 $container->register(new FooProvider());
 ```

-Als the `Rade\DI\ServiceLocator` is intended to solve this problem by giving access to a set of predefined services while instantiating them only when actually needed.
+Also the `Rade\DI\ServiceLocator` is intended to solve this problem by giving access to a set of predefined services while instantiating them only when actually needed.

+For sevice locators, Rade uses [symfony's service contracts](https://github.com/symfony/service-contracts).

 It also allows you to make your services available under a different name than the one used to register them.
 For instance, you may want to use an object that expects an instance of `EventDispatcherInterface` to be available under the name `event_dispatcher` while your event dispatcher has been registered under the name `dispatcher`: